-“The best practice when starting to invest is to keep things simple.
+“The best investment tip for beginners is to keep things simple.
 Once you have your emergency savings fully funded (typically three to six months of living expenses) and are comfortable with your debt payments, start contributing to your employer’s workplace retirement plan at least enough to get the full employer match, which is essentially free money!
 If you do not have a retirement plan offered through work, open an IRA or Roth IRA (depending on your tax situation) at a reputable broker.
-Once the account is open, set up automatic monthly contributions from your bank account and choose a low-cost (check the fund’s expense ratio), diversified ETF (exchange traded fund) or mutual fund to invest in.
+Once the account is open, set up automatic monthly contributions from your bank account and choose a low-cost (check the fund’s expense ratio), diversified ETF (exchange-traded fund) or mutual fund to invest in.

 Don’t overcomplicate things by trying to determine the monthly amount you invest, as you can always increase it over time.
 The key is to get started.
 Investing can be overwhelming, but by choosing an ETF or mutual fund that holds many companies, you are reducing your risk versus owning individual stock in one specific company.”